ArthurClemens/jquery-page-scroll-plugin/readme.md

 Both callback functions can be **called after an optional delay.** For instance to scroll up to tab pane buttons, wait a little, and switch to a different tab.

-Of course the plugin supports expected features: target, offset, easing.
+Of course the plugin supports expected features: target, offset, easing, and support for named anchors as well as ids.